Anatomy of shoulder strains and sprains

 Pec major injury

-The main cause of injury is forcing the arm away from the body against resistance.1 This most commonly occurs when a player has their tackle broken as they are trying to wrap up and is less likely to occur in fantasy-relevant players.
+The main cause of injury is forcing the arm away from the body against resistance.1 This most commonly occurs when a player has their tackle broken as they are trying to wrap up, and is less likely to occur in fantasy-relevant players.

 Ligament sprains

 Ligament injury occurs from direct or indirect trauma to the shoulder.
-Based off the ligament anatomy, we can infer the different angles of the shoulder that put each glenohumeral ligament at most risk for tearing.
+Based on the ligament anatomy, we can infer the different angles of the shoulder that put each glenohumeral ligament at most risk for tearing.
 When a force causes the upper part of the arm to move forward relative to the rest of the arm, a sprain of these ligaments can occur.
 This type of force is often seen when a player reaches out to make a catch and is hit in the shoulder from behind.
 This can also occur when a quarterback is winding up to throw and is hit in the shoulder from behind.

 As mentioned above, a consequence of ligament injury (as well as injury to other tissues) can be the development of instability within the shoulder joint.
 Depending on the tissues injured, this instability can occur either anteriorly (to the front, most common) or posteriorly (to the back) and is often seen as a dislocation.